Drive-up benefit set Sunday for Stockton firefighter with cancer

 “Cruise in for Kruse” will be held from 11 a.m. to 2 p.m. at the Stockton Fire Station, 127 E. Front Ave., according to a post on the fire department’s Facebook page.

 Proceeds from the event will benefit Mark Kruse and his family.
-Kruse is a captain with the fire department who was recently diagnose with lymphoma.
+Kruse is a captain with the fire department who was recently diagnosed with lymphoma.

 The event will feature a take-out meal of spaghetti and garlic bread and numerous raffle items.